GaragePixel/from-Monkey2-to-Wonkey/Path to Named Params.md

 That's not bad for a single-argument version.
 We can also create a version for any number of arguments; [that was the goal and dream of many people here](https://discord.com/channels/796336780302876683/796359262980800542/1123692821677871254), wasn't it?

 In the good ol'days, we had to declare the type during the function call.
 Now, we extract the type **after** the function call.
 This strips the variables of their type and allows us to precede the variable with a nice label, which, in this case, doesn't matter, since the order of the variables must be exactly preserved.
 Of course, the tradeoffs is the lexing at run time, making this approach as fast as Python :face_with_open_eyes_and_hand_over_mouth:.
-Using a lexel on an idiomatic implementation is still faster than writing a parser.
+Using a lexel on an idiomatic implementation is still faster than writing a tokenizer.
 Yet this is what we need to do to complete an unordered Named Parameter system.